Azure Service Bus Geo-disaster recovery

 Alias: The name for a disaster recovery configuration that you set up.
 The alias provides a single stable Fully Qualified Domain Name (FQDN) connection string.
 Applications use this alias connection string to connect to a namespace.
 Using an alias ensures that the connection string is unchanged when the failover is triggered.

 Metadata: Entities such as queues, topics, and subscriptions; and their properties of the service that are associated with the namespace.
-Note that only entities and their settings are replicated automatically.
-Messages are not replicated.
+Only entities and their settings are replicated automatically.
+Messages aren't replicated.

 Failover: The process of activating the secondary namespace.